bevane/yt-meilisearch-helper/README.md

-# safina-society-search-helper
+# Youtube to Meilisearch Helper tool
-tool to download videos, transcribe them and upload transcripts to meilisearch
+Tool to download YouTube videos, transcribe them using Whisper and upload transcripts to self-hosted instance of Meilisearch